lmiller1990/graphql-rest-vue/PART_3.md

 })()
 ```

 The only part here actually required for a GraphQL server is `buildSchema` and the express app.
-We have some extra code here, namely `useContainer` from `typedi`.
-This will let us use **dependency injection**, so we don't need to create a new `projectRepository` every time we want to load projects.
-Instead, create one and inject it into the resolver, as you will see soon.
-Dependency injection is a common pattern in TypeScript, especially decorator heavy APIs.

 The last thing we need before we see some GraphQL goodness is the `ProjectResolver`.

 ## Creating the ProjectResolver